-Many chaplains in large organisations work as part of a full chaplaincy team that covers a wide range of faiths, known as a multi-faith chaplaincy.
+Many chaplains in large organisations work as part of a full chaplaincy team that covers a range of faiths, known as a multi-faith chaplaincy.
 Larger teams are often found in hospitals, universities and prisons.

 As a chaplain, you'll need to:

 - respond effectively and promptly to requests for support, dealing with individuals on a one-to-one basis to provide counselling or pastoral support